Borscht: Lithuanian cold borscht

-In the summertime, cold borscht is a popular alternative to the aforementioned variants, which are normally served hot.
+In summer, cold borscht (also known as cold beet soup) is a popular alternative to borscht variants that are normally served hot.
 It consists of beet sour or beet juice blended with sour cream, buttermilk, soured milk, kefir or yogurt.
 The mixture has a distinctive pink or magenta color.
-It is served refrigerated, typically over finely chopped beetroot, cucumbers, radishes and green onion, together with halves of a hard-boiled egg and sprinkled with fresh dill.
+It is served refrigerated, typically over finely chopped beetroot, cucumbers, radishes and green onion together with halves of a hard-boiled egg, and sprinkled with fresh dill.
 Chopped veal, ham, or crawfish tails may be added as well.

-The dish originates from the traditions of the Polish–Lithuanian Commonwealth.
-The first recipe for Lithuanian šaltibarščiai (cold beet soup) was written down in Warsaw at the end of the 18th century by Paul Tremo, the chef of the last ruler of the Commonwealth, Stanisław August Poniatowski.
-It is believed that the name "Chłodnik Litewski" ("Lithuanian cold soup") was first translated into the Lithuanian language by Liudvika Didžiulienė-Žmona, who called the dish šaltieji barščiai (cold borscht).

-In Belarusian, it is known as Chaladnik.
-The Soviet "Encyclopedia of Housekeeping" has an article on borscht including a "cold borscht" recipe as borshch kholodniiy.